luetkemj/scribe/README.md

 used in the main application.
 The `TEST_APP` environment variable is used to determine which application `index.js` file to use, which imports in the necessary files.

+## Contributing ##

+If you would like to contibute to this project some good first tickets can be [found here](https://github.com/luetkemj/scribe/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

+To contribute, fork this repository, write code, submit a pull request.

+This project uses mocha and should for tests, airbnb's eslint config, and a custom sass-lint config.
+Before submitting a pull request you should run `npm test` to ensure your branch can me merged.
+New features should include tests where appropriate.